cameronlxu/Leetcode-Tracker/README.md

 - [x] `/progress` to retrieve their data in a statistical overview or problem list layout
 - [x] `/ranking` to view the rankings (problem count) based on a difficulty chosen: Easy, Medium, Hard, Total
 - [x] `/help` to see what the Leetcode Tracker bot is along with its functionalities
+- [x] `/codeshare` to generate a new codeshare link that will expire after 24 hours
 - [x] Responses are in an [embed](https://discordjs.guide/popular-topics/embeds.html#embed-preview) format

 ### Future TODO List